DarkGhostHunter/Laraload/README.md

 ### FAQ

+* **Do I need to restart my PHP Server to pick up the changes?**

+Absolutely.
+Generating the script is not enough, PHP won't pick up the changes if the script path is empty or the PHP process itself is not restarted **completely**.
+You can schedule a server restart with CRON or something.

 * **The package returns errors when I used it!**

-Check you're using latest PHP 7.4 version (critical), and Opcache is enabled.
+Check you're using the latest PHP stable versions (critical), and Opcache is enabled.
 Also, check your storage directory is writable.

 As a safe-bet, you can use the safe preloader script in `darkghosthunter/preloader/helpers/safe-preloader.php` and debug the error.